-- Four weeks of their most recent pay stubs as proof of income - A recent household bill or lease agreement as proof of residency. - A copy of the child's birth certificate.
+- A copy of their IRS tax return or four weeks of their most recent pay stubs, as proof of income - A recent household utility bill or lease agreement as proof of residency. - A copy of the child's birth certificate.

 The family income and size are looked at in relation to the current OEC School Readiness sliding fee scale to determine the family's weekly fee.
-When a family receives Care 4 Kids in addition to School Readiness funding, the weekly fee is the family fee as stated on the front of the Care 4 Kids certificate.
+When a family receives Care 4 Kids funding in addition to School Readiness funding, the weekly fee is the family fee as stated on the Care 4 Kids certificate.

 This fee calculation process is reviewed with the family and a Tuition Agreement form will be signed and a copy sent home.
 TC4 will review family income and residency at least once a year.
 At this time the family must once again provide 4 weeks of most recent pay stubs and verification of residency.
 If there is a change in family income or residency at any point, it is the family's responsibility to notify TC4 and provide updated documentation.